 How Dangerous Are Motorcycles?

-Many people living throughout the Palm Desert area own and enjoy riding motorcycles.
+Many people living in California own and enjoy riding motorcycles.
 While these vehicles can be incredibly fun, they are also some of the most dangerous vehicles on the road for several reasons.
 According to the National Highway Traffic Safety Administration (NHTSA), motorcyclists are almost 30 times more likely to die in crashes than drivers of typical passenger vehicles.

 All motorcyclists need to understand the risks their vehicles present.
 While you may enjoy riding your motorcycle as an alternative to conventional passenger vehicles, there are substantial risks that every rider must acknowledge.
 Motorcycle accidents tend to cause catastrophic and fatal injuries, often resulting in substantial economic losses for victims and their families.